rpldy/react-uploady-docs/docs/guides/CustomInput.md

+---
+id: "CustomInput"
+description: "How to use your own custom input element with Uploady"
+---

 # Custom Input

 At times, you may wish to have complete control over the [file input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) Uploady uses to initiate the file selector.